 - Instead of applesauce, use sour cream or buttermilk.

 - Add some pecans or walnuts to the batter or as a topping.
-Be sure to chop nuts finely before adding them to the batter.

 - For a dairy free version, swap in dairy free butter and vegan cream cheese.